Review: The Black Keys’ Tacoma Dome show proves arena tours don’t need to be flashy to be exciting

 While there were pauses between songs that felt a beat too long, they seemed necessary as Auerbach and the touring members changed instruments.
 The audience cheered as they waited for the next song, and quickly learned each time that the wait was worth it.

-After “Lonely Boy,” another favorite from 2011’s “El Camino,” the show was seemingly over as Auerbach and Carney threw their picks and drum sticks into the crowd before exiting the stage.
+After “Lonely Boy,” another favorite from 2011’s “El Camino,” the show was seemingly over as Auerbach and Carney threw their picks and drumsticks into the crowd before exiting the stage.

 The crowd cheered for an encore, stomped their feet and illuminated their phone flashlights once again, in hopes of an encore.